 It’s 2021, and content is still the king when it comes to SEO.
-Unless you create engaging contents and optimise it for the search engines, it will be difficult for you to rank the webpages and improve the search visibility.
-The golden rule of creating engaging contents is to conduct a content gap analysis in the existing content.
+Unless you create engaging content and optimize it for the search engines, it will be difficult for you to rank the web pages and improve the search visibility.
+The golden rule of creating engaging content is to conduct a content gap analysis in the existing content.

 Let’s first understand what a content gap analysis is anyway.

 What is a Content Gap Analysis?

 A content gap analysis involves analyzing the existing content and finding potential room for improvement.
 The method involves identifying the existing content pieces that must align with the various stages of the target audience’s buyer’s journey.

 Analyzing the existing content will enable you to understand where you need to improve and how you could effectively guide the readers to drive profitable customer actions.

 A thorough content gap analysis would include an audit of the following –

 - Social media posts.

 - And other content assets that you might have.